 What if you’ve got a multi-room system that isn’t Sonos?
 Most offer a similar route to turntable integration.
 The majority of Bluesound’s players have standard stereo RCA inputs, as do Audio Pro’s C5 and C10 speakers, and both systems support multi-room playback of your vinyl.

 How to add a turntable to a wireless speaker

 If your existing music system consists of a simple wireless speaker, there’s still every chance that you’ll be able to connect a turntable.

-To do it ‘properly’, you want a wireless speaker with an analogue stereo input (whether that’s a pair of RCA terminals or a 3.5mm socket that will require an inexpensive adapter), and all of our 2018 Award-winners (the Ultimate Ears Roll 2, Audio Pro Addon C3, C10 and Drumfire) have just that.
-In those cases we’d suggest you check out the plug-and-play Audio-Technica AT-LP3.
+To do it ‘properly’, you want a wireless speaker with an analogue stereo input (whether that’s a pair of RCA terminals or a 3.5mm socket that will require an inexpensive adapter), and many of our 2021 Award-winners, including the Dali Katch G2, Audio Pro Addon C3, Audio Pro Addon C10 MkII and Naim Mu-so Qb 2nd Generation, have just that.
+In those cases we’d again suggest you check out the plug-and-play Sony PS-LX310BT.

 In short, practically any wireless speaker can be connected to a turntable.
-The notable exceptions are the Sonos One, Play:1 and Play:3 (which can still receive streams from your turntable via another Sonos unit - see above) and the Apple HomePod.
+The notable exceptions are the Sonos One, Play:1 and Play:3 (which can still receive streams from your turntable via another Sonos unit – see above) and the Apple HomePod and HomePod Mini.